-2009 was a year of transition for many of us.
-Leaving jobs, starting businesses, changing business strategies, facing the power of social media, or whatever it is for you.
+2009 was a year of transition for many of us during economic turbulence.
+Leaving jobs due to layoffs, starting businesses, changing business strategies, facing the power of social media, or whatever it is for you.

-I’m currently going through a “birthing” process into a new phase of my business and I’m appreciating how exciting and challenging transitions can be.
+I’m currently going through a “birthing” process into a new direction for my still new business and I’m appreciating how exciting and scary transitions can be.

 I notice so many people are taking this global transition time to embrace what’s really important to them.
 There’s the joy.